supriadi-yusuf/termometer-app/README.md

 termometer is an instrument to capture temperature.
-There four kinds of termometer.
+There are four kinds of termometer.
 They are : celcius, fahreinheit, riomer and kelvin.
 This application is for converting a temperature from one termometer to another termometer.